-- II.
-Provide services to persons who have Limited English Proficiency (LEP) by using interpreter services. - A. Evidence of policies, procedures, and practices in place for meeting clients' language needs:
+II.
+Provide services to persons who have Limited English Proficiency (LEP) by using interpreter services.

+A. Evidence of policies, procedures, and practices in place for meeting clients' language needs:

 The County has a 24-hour phone line (1-800-952-2335) with statewide toll-free access that has linguistic capability for all Medi-Cal beneficiaries.
 It is answered during normal business hours by clerical and clinical staff that speak the threshold languages.
+In addition, Santa Cruz County has contracted with Language Services Associates.

-After hours and on weekends the 800 number is answered by the answering service.
-The 800 number has multi-linguistic capability through use of the AT&T Language Line Interpreter contract service that provides 24-hour/day interpreters in all languages.
-The Answering Service has Spanish-speaking staff, and uses the AT &T Language Line Interpreter service, as needed.
-Staff are trained to use the language line by making "practice" calls; additionally, the protocol for using the AT & T Language Line is outlined in a "quick reference guide" for staff.
+To access a Qualified Interpreter, the following number is called (866) 937-7325 and when greeted the Santa Cruz County Behavioral Health Services Account Code 50492920 is used.
+Staff are trained to use the language line; additionally, the protocol for using Language Services is outlined in a "quick reference guide" for staff.

-To provide services for the hearing impaired, the County utilizes the AT&T Hearing-Impaired contract service as well as a dedicated Access email address from County Behavioral Health Information webpage.
+To provide services for the hearing impaired, the County utilizes IRIS application from Language Services contract as well as a dedicated Access email address from County Behavioral Health Information webpage.
 For face-to-face evaluations of a client with a hearing disability, the Access Team shall provide assessments by a staff member in ASL (American Sign Language).
 If such a staff member is not available, the Access Team shall use an interpreter from the county contract service for the hearing impaired.
 To provide services for the visually impaired Behavioral Health provides audio recordings of pertinent beneficiary and provider information at all clinic sites.
 In addition, information will be provided over the phone to the visually impaired by the Access Team.